Fedor-Tsyganov/qa-automation-lessons/WEB/Readme.md

 ### Libraries

-We will be usign multiple 3rd party libraries:
+We will be using multiple 3rd party libraries:

   -  Selenium WebDriver
   -  TestNG